UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 4182   Having seen Carlo Lizzani's documentary on Luc...        neg                   neg
 ```

-Notes: Once we have our model trained, we can then predict on data we
+Notes: Once we have our model trained, we can then predict data we
 haven’t seen before using the model we just built.

+This we can see that in these 4 observations, the model correctly
+predicts each review’s sentiment.

 ---